-Parent Support and Training is designed to benefit the Medicaid eligible child/youth experiencing a serious emotional disturbance who without waiver services would require state psychiatric hospitalization or nursing facility institutionalization.
-This service provides the training and support necessary to support and to ensure engagement and active participation of the family in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
-The specialist shall attend meetings with the family and assist in helping family members to effectively contribute to planning and accessing services including assistance with removing barriers.
-The specialist assists in describing the program model and providing information as needed to assist the family.
-Support and training is provided to family members to increase their ability to provide a safe and supportive environment in the home and community for the child/youth (e.g., parenting children with various behavior challenges).
-This involves assisting the family in the acquisition of knowledge and skills necessary to understand and address the specific needs of the Medicaid eligible child/youth in relation to their mental illness and treatment; development and enhancement of the families specific problem-solving skills, coping mechanisms, and strategies for the child/youth's symptom/behavior management; assisting the family in understanding various requirements of the waiver process, such as the crisis/safety plan and plan of care process; training on understanding the child's diagnoses; understanding service options offered by service providers; and assisting with understanding policies, procedures and regulations that impact the child with mental illness/addictive disorder concerns while living in the community (e.g., training on system navigation and Medicaid interaction with other child serving systems).
+Parent Support and Training provides training and support necessary to ensure engagement and active participation of the family in the treatment planning process, and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
+Support and training is provided to family members to increase their ability to provide a safe and supportive environment in the home and community for the member (e.g., parenting children with various behavior challenges), which involves assisting the family in the acquisition of knowledge and skills necessary to understand and address the specific needs of the member in relation to their mental illness and treatment; development and enhancement of the families specific problem-solving skills, coping mechanisms, and strategies for the member's symptom/behavior management; assisting the family in understanding various requirements of the waiver process, such as the crisis/safety plan and plan of care process; training on understanding the member's diagnoses; understanding service options offered by service providers; and assisting with understanding policies, procedures and regulations that impact the member (e.g., training on system navigation and Medicaid interaction with other child serving systems).
 The specialist may also conduct follow-up with the families regarding services provided and continuing needs.
+In addition, the specialist attends meetings with the family and assist in helping family members to effectively contribute to planning and accessing services including assistance with removing barriers.

 For the purpose of the CSoC, family is defined as the primary care giving unit and is inclusive of the wide diversity of primary care giving units in our culture.
 Family is a biological, adoptive or self-created unit of people residing together consisting of adult(s) and/or child(ren) with adult(s) performing duties of parenthood for the child(ren).
 Persons within this unit share bonds, culture, practices and a significant relationship.
 Biological parents, siblings and others with significant attachment to the individual living outside the home are included in the definition of family.
 For the purposes of this service, "family" is defined as the persons who live with or provide care to a person served on the waiver, and may include a parent, spouse, sibling, children, relatives, grandparents, guardians, foster parents or others with significant attachment to the individual.
 Services may be provided individually or in a group setting.